Good Govt Recent

 • Bottom levels of Maslow’s hierarchy(physical needs met, security and sustenance)

-• Basic freedom for self-development, freedom of self-direction;
+• Basic liberty for self-development, allowance for self-direction;

 • A sense, or teaching – or having been taught – the value of one’s own development;